-As we all know, there is an analytics technology stack that is needed to perform various functions across the digital analytics ecosystem.
+As we all know, there is an analytics and networking technology stack that is needed to perform various functions across the digital analytics ecosystem.
 And eMetrics is an incredible opportunity to learn about new products and players in the industry (again, because it is platform/tool agnostic so all vendors are welcome in the exhibit hall).
-One of the newest products that has entered the marketplace, and one that has impressed us here at Evolytics, is Hub’Scan.
+As a business, you could find what you’re looking for here.
+Tools like LinkedIn automation software that could help you generate leads through smart filters, or optimize your marketing campaigns keeping in mind the current trends; or similar others that could help your business grow at a faster rate.
+For instance, one of the newest products that has entered the marketplace, and one that has impressed us here at Evolytics, is Hub’Scan.
 Hub’Scan is an automated data quality assurance tool focused on efficiently delivering trusted, accurate digital analytics data.
-We have found it to be very effective at different phases of the project lifecycle – as an audit step to understand tagging gaps, as an implementation QA tool for quality assurance testing of your implementation efforts, and as a data quality tool used for ongoing maintenance and governance of your tagging and data collection efforts.
+We have found it to be very effective at different phases of the project lifecycle – as an audit step to understanding tagging gaps, as an implementation QA tool for quality assurance testing of your implementation efforts, and as a data quality tool used for ongoing maintenance and governance of your tagging and data collection efforts.
 Hub’Scan also won the Digital Analytics Association award this year for “New Technology of the Year.”
 I encourage you to check out this new product solution, and as an official partner of Hub’Scan, please feel free to reach out to the team here at Evolytics with any questions you might have.

-Given the growth of the digital analytics community and the demand for talent who has the skill sets needed for various analytics disciplines, I have found that the eMetrics conference is a great place to meet people new to the field.
-My favorite networking session at eMetrics this year was “Speed Networking” held on the second day (which should be moved to the first day).
-Not only did it provide an opportunity to meet people you would later be sitting next to in conference sessions, it was a great way to meet people who are new to the digital analytics industry.
+Given the growth of the digital analytics community and the demand for talent who has the skill sets and has passed ccna 200-301 exam or like assessments needed for various networking and analytics disciplines, I have found that the eMetrics conference is a great place to meet people new to the field.
+My favorite session at eMetrics this year was “Speed Networking” held on the second day (which should be moved to the first day).
+Not only did it provide an opportunity to meet people you would later be sitting next to in conference sessions, it was a great way to meet people who are new to the industry.
 I enjoy meeting people new to the industry because I’ve learned over time that they will also be the same people you cross paths with over the years and a few of them will emerge as industry thought leaders. eMetrics schedules group activities (such as “Dinner with Strangers”) to help you connect – facilitating conversations with attendees that come to the conference from all over the world.
 It’s a unique opportunity and experience.

 Re-Connecting With Old Friends